We want to make a difference

 Agi joined our shop team as a volunteer in the summer in 2020, following disruption to her her travel plans due to Covid 19.

-Agi loves meeting new people each day and consistently creates a warm and friendly atmosphere for all our customers and is able to signpost people to support that matters to them via our online directory, which is always available in our CONNECT community hub.
+Agi loves meeting new people each day in our shops and at local events and is able to signpost people to support that matters to them via our online directory.

-In her spare time, Agi trains Brazilian Jiu-Jitsu and MMA, enjoys wild camping and foraging, cooking Asian food & spending time in her greenhouse.
+In her spare time, Agi trains Brazilian Jiu-Jitsu and MMA, enjoys wild camping and foraging, sea swimming, cooking Asian food & spending time in her greenhouse.

 Fiona has 3 children and lives on Herm where her husband is the Herm Technical Services Manager.